pokeclicker/pokeclicker-wiki/data/Berry Masters/overview.md

 - 2 - Requires Spelon, Pamtre, Watmel or Cornn unlocked.
 Only available to players with No Oak Items [Challenge](#!Challenge_Modes) enabled.{#2}

 ## Trades
 See [[Daily Deals]] for currently available trades.
 Visit [PokéClicker Companion](https://companion.pokeclicker.com/#!Forecast/Berry/GoldenrodCity) for forecasts and next available trade date for any specific item.
 Trades always have stable prices for that day, regardless of quantity exchanged.
-For trade balancing purposes, berries are divided up into generations based on ID number.
-Equal odds are assigned to any given berry being selected randomly, and all players will have the same trades every day.
+For trade balancing purposes, Berries are divided up into generations based on ID number.
+Equal odds are assigned to any given Berry being selected randomly, and all players will have the same trades every day.

 - Generation 1 is Cheri #1 through Sitrus #8
 - Generation 2 is Persim #9 through Lum #20